jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

   readonly decodedToken: DecodedToken;

   constructor(readonly token?: string) {
-    // we are going to default to an expired decodedToken and
+    // we are going to default to an expired decodedToken this.decodedToken = { email: "", exp: 0 };

-    // then try and decode the jwt using the jwt-decode lib this.decodedToken = { email: "", exp: 0 };
+    // then try and decode the jwt using jwt-decode try {
-    try {
       if (token) this.decodedToken = jwtDecode(token);
     } catch (e) {